GuideNepalKathmanduEVTransportPersonal Finance

 Parjanya ShakyaJestha 2083 BS10 min read

-The headline most Nepali car buyers know: petrol cars cost 200–300% of their landing price in tax.
-The headline they don't: EVs cost 30–60% of theirs.
-That gap is so large it inverts the usual "is the EV worth the premium" question.
-Here, the EV often is the cheaper car — before you turn the key.
+Most Nepali car buyers already know that petrol cars carry 200–300% of their landing price in tax.
+Fewer know the matching number for EVs: 30–60%.
+The gap is wide enough to flip the usual question on its head.
+Instead of asking whether the EV is worth a premium, you find the EV is often the cheaper car before you turn the key.

-This post is the math, with May 2026 numbers, for two honest comparisons: a Tata Tiago EV against a Suzuki Wagon R, and a BYD Atto 3 against a comparable petrol SUV.
-It includes the hidden costs nobody quotes — home charging install, battery replacement, range anxiety, and the still-thin used-EV market.
+Below is the math with May 2026 numbers, run on two honest comparisons.
+A Tata Tiago EV against a Suzuki Wagon R, and a BYD Atto 3 against a comparable petrol SUV.
+The hidden costs nobody quotes are in here too: home charging install, battery replacement, range anxiety, and the still-thin used-EV market.

 The tax structure, FY 2082/83

-This is the entire reason the math works.
-From the FY 2025/26 budget (Kathmandu Post), EV taxes were kept unchanged after the 2024/25 hike.
+The tax tables are the whole reason any of this works.
+The FY 2025/26 budget (Kathmandu Post) kept EV taxes flat after the 2024/25 hike.

 EV tax slabs (by motor capacity):